seya57/Seym/README.md

 -seya57
-seya
+seya57
--media ## Hi there 👋
+#seya57 Hi there 👋

 <!--
-**Seyamedia/Seyamedia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Seya57/Seya57** is a ✨ _special_ ✨ repository because its seya57.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Seya
+- 🔭 I’m currently working on ...Seya57
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...Seya
+- 👯 I’m looking to collaborate on ...Seya67
-- 🤔 I’m looking for help with ...Seya
+- 🤔 I’m looking for help with ...Seya57
-- 💬 Ask me about ...Seya
+- 💬 Ask me about ...Seya57
-- 📫 How to reach me: ...Seya
+- 📫 How to reach seya57 me: ...Seya57
-- 😄 Pronouns: ...Seya
+- 😄 Pronouns: ...Seya57
-- ⚡ Fun fact: ...Seya
+- ⚡ Fun fact: ...Seya57
--->Seya...media
-07e08d538284a9009759f64cf3a805360e3c66fa
+-->Seya57...